 First of all, what is an infidel?
 Well, I suppose in this case, we can say an infidel is anyone who opposes, disbelieves, or even doubts Islam.
 So, by this definition, as one who is outspoken against Islam, I am most certainly an Infidel and if you are reading this for the purpose of learning about Islam, you might be too.

-Often, in Christian circles, this approach is taken.
-We can impose a contemporary cultural idea onto the Bible and say it is endorsing homosexuality by using a leftist interpretation of the text, or suggest that the Bible is wrong because it does not live up to our cultural ideas on abortion, or homosexuality.
-Oddly, the latter would be more fitting with the definition of truth, because it does not impose new meaning on an old text, but it still fails in saying truth is progressive.
+Often, in Christian circles this approach is taken.
+Some impose a contemporary cultural idea onto the Bible and say it is endorsing homosexuality by using a leftist interpretation of the text, or suggest that the Bible is wrong because it does not live up to our cultural ideas on abortion, or homosexuality.

-When we see moral shortcomings in a Christian individual, ourselves, or a particular Christian group/sect, can we condemn them/ourselves as hypocrites because the behaviour does not flow from the foundation for Christian thought and worldview?
-The secular community, and many Christians, certainly evaluate charlatans acting with Biblical authority who preach a health and wealth, prosperity, pseudo gospel.
+When we see moral shortcomings in a Christian individual, ourselves, or a particular Christian group/sect, can we condemn them/ourselves as hypocrites because the behaviour does not flow from some normative standard?
+There certainly seems to be no shortage of those willing to criticize Christianity for any moral shortcomings of its adherents.
 Why?
 Because there is an objective frame of reference which can be used to evaluate their claims and it can be said, “That is wrong,” no matter what the cultural milieu.
 Sure, the Biblical words can be twisted, erroneously, to support a certain set of ideas, but they would lack divine inspiration and become the words of the subject, not the original author.

-Often Christian cults are formulated by violating several verses in scripture which warn against adding/subtracting from the word of God, which is why the church, in its entirety, can go back and condemn these heretical factions as being counterfeits and representations of their contemporary founder and not as being consistent with the foundational text.
-While creativity can be used to justify adultery, slavery, and cults and aberrant readings, a less esoteric view gives us more license to disassociate ourselves from error.
+Often Christian cults are formulated by misappropriating several verses in scripture and using them inappropriately, which is why the church can go back and condemn these heretical factions as being counterfeits and representations of their contemporary founder and not as being consistent with the foundational text.
+While creativity can be used to justify adultery, slavery, cults and aberrant readings, a less esoteric view gives us more license to disassociate ourselves from error.

 WHAT’S IN A NAME?

 What does it mean for people to act “in the name” of something?
-When we see a Christian group handling poisonous snakes during a service, they say they are acting on a Biblical mandate, or their interpretation, found in Mark 16:18.
+When we claim to act in the name of a person or organization, we are claiming to be representative of them.
 If one were caught in adultery, surely, they would find difficulty in pointing to the Bible for their justification.
 Saying, “I cheated on my spouse in the name of God,” would sound strange to a listening audience.
 For theists, Muslim and Christian alike, we have a foundational text which informs our thought and worldview.
 When a Christian loves their neighbour as themselves, they do so with a theological imperative.
 What of the Muslim?
 As of this writing, there have been numerous attacks carried out by so-called members of Islam against many different types of people who disagree with them.
-Then again, we also see many non-aggressive Muslims, not engaged in violent activity.
+Then again, we also see even more non-aggressive Muslims not engaged in violent activity.
 Where are these acts coming from?
 Both, probably, from a reading of the Qur’an, but who is in error?

-Given that ones beliefs set the stage, or to get more technical, provide the antecedent conditions which generate their actions, one might ask, “Who is acting more consistently with their theological paradigm?
+Given that ones beliefs set the stage which generate their actions, one might ask, “Who is acting more consistently with their theological paradigm?
 The peaceful Muslim, or those who are aggressive?”